andrewloable/node-jasper-server/README.md

 ## Libraries

 Put all Jasper Reports libraries (jar files) under the /libs folder.
-The easiest way to get the libraries is to copy all libraries from JasperReports Server under
+The easiest way to get the libraries is to copy all jar files from JasperReports Server under

 ```
 <jasperserver>/apache-tomcat/webapps/jasperserver/WEB-INF/lib